sagefy/sagefy/gh-pages/f_ideas/collaborate.md

 _We are more effective as team or as a community.
 Often, but not always._

-What do we mean by "Collborate"?
+What do we mean by "Collaborate"?
 -------------------------------------

-_TODO_
+- Allow more experienced learners to pair up and group up.
+- Invite discussion at all levels.
+- Use consensus to build.
+- Communicate and log.

 Why is collaboration so important?
 --------------------------------------